 - Pull the plug on motor-driven appliances such as refrigerators and electronic gear such as computers and televisions to prevent damaging electrical overload when power is restored.

 - Keep the refrigerator and freezer doors closed as much as possible.
-You may want to your refrigerator and freezer to their coldest settings in advance of the storm.
-Just remember to reset the temperatures when the storm blows past.
-Food in the freezer can stay frozen for two to four days, according to the National Center for Home Food Preservation.
+You may want to set your refrigerator and freezer to their coldest settings in advance of the storm.
+(Just remember to reset the temperatures when things get back to normal.)
+Food in the freezer can stay frozen for two to four days, according to the National Center for Home Food Preservation, which offers a handy extended section on freezer-related questions.
 During an extended power outage, you can use blocks of dry ice in the freezer.

 - If you use a portable generator, plug appliances into the generator.
 Connecting the generator directly to your home’s electrical system can send power up the line and kill a utility repairman working on the power lines.
-Generators produce deadly carbon monoxide, so be careful when placing it.
+Generators produce deadly carbon monoxide, so be careful where you place the generator and make sure you have a working carbon monoxide monitor.
 Never refuel the generator while it is running.